One of the best ways to give positive feedback to your horse is to "just go" with him.

-Of course, it can be a little more complicated on a horse's back, especially when you're in canter or some of the more challenging movements like shoulder-in or half-pass, where you have to keep your balance on the inside seat bone while the horse is moving laterally.
+Of course, it can be a little more complicated on a horse's back, especially when you're in canter or some of the more challenging movements like shoulder-in or half-pass, where you have to keep your balance while the horse is moving laterally.

 But it can certainly be done.

 If you'd like more detail about how to do this, I've written about it in more detail here: The Need For "Yes" Speed - While You Ride Your Horse.

 So, this week, see if you can be more aware of when you can "just go" with your horse and see what he has to say about it!